 WHAT’S MY WEDDING PHOTOGRAPHY STYLE?

 If I was to divide a full day’s wedding photography up into the three categories above, I would be 75% documentary 20% contemporary and 5% traditional.
-The 20% is based on how long couples want to spend on their portraits – if a couple want a longer period of time to do these I plan accordingly.
-If couples only want a handful of couple portrait, this share would most move to documentary approach.
-As long as I know what you want before hand, we’ll plan your day together.
+The 20% is based on how long couples want to spend on their portraits – if a couple wants a longer period of time to do these I plan accordingly.
+If couples only want a handful of couple portraits, this share would most move to the documentary approach.
+As long as I know what you want beforehand, we’ll plan your day together.
 I will always work with you to get the photos you want whilst being realistic with timescales.

 2. DECIDE ON HOW LONG YOU WANT PHOTOGRAPHY COVERAGE?

 Do you want a wedding photographer to be with you all day taking photos of you getting ready up to the first dance?
 All day coverage captures not only the exchange of vows but the fun and candid moments in-between from start to finish Or do you only want photography of the ceremony and a few photos afterwards?
 Your answer may be based on budget but it may also be based on how many guests you’re having, where you’re getting married and how long your wedding day schedule is.
 Although I’ve been offering shorter coverage for the last 3 years, since the pandemic of Covid shorter photography coverage appears to be standard at the moment although this may change though when weddings get back to full capacity.